 - Cut the core out of 6 apples, leaving about ½ inch near the peel.
 Save the filling if you can easily separate it from the core (but don't worry if you can't, that's what the extra two apples are for).
 Transfer the cored apples to a baking dish.

-- Melt butter in the microwave and combine with 1 Tbsp of sugar-cinnamon mixture.
+- Melt butter in the microwave and combine with 1 tablespoon of sugar-cinnamon mixture.
 Brush this cinnamon butter on the inside of the 6 cored apples (you won't use all of it; save what is left for topping.)

 - Fill the cored apples with half the caramel sauce, then the chopped apples, then finish with the remaining half of the caramel sauce.